HusnalK/Humber_Capstone/README.md

 ### Production Testing

-While creating this project for production, some steps like breadboarding for each and every unit and testing the connections using the code before assembling the PCB in case can be eliminated.
+While creating this project for production, some steps like breadboarding for each unit and testing the connections using the code before assembling the PCB can be eliminated.
 Instead, it is easier and faster to test the connections of multiple PCBs using a multimeter to eliminate the risk of short-circuiting.
-Breadboarding should only be done once, before the commision of mass production of the PCBs.
+Breadboarding should only be done once, before the commission of mass production of the PCBs.

-The final testing can be done efficiently by connecting the the Raspberry pi to a computer and inserting a preloaded SD card in the PI which also has the code inside it.
+The final testing can be done efficiently by connecting the Raspberry Pi to a computer and inserting a preloaded SD card in the PI which also has the code inside it.

 ### Conclusion
-Hence, the project is easily reproducible by the given instrucions.
-A person can change the project accroding to their needs but this is one way of working with a Addafruit TSL2591 sensor.
+Hence, the project is easily reproducible by the given instructions.
+A person can change the project according to their needs but this is one way of working with an Addafruit TSL2591 sensor.

 ### [Table of Contents](https://github.com/HusnalK/Resistor-Value-Recognizer-RVR#Table-of-Contents)